QubesOS/qubes-doc/introduction/intro.md

   <div class="row">
       <div class="col-lg-6 col-md-6 text-left">
         <p>Throughout our lives, we engage in various activities, such as going to school, working, voting, taking care of our families, and visiting with friends.
-These activities are spatially and temporally bound: They happen in isolation from one another, in their own compartments, which often represent an essential safeguard, such as in the case of voting.</p>
+These activities are spatially and temporally bound: They happen in isolation from one another, in their own compartments, which often represent an essential safeguard, as in the case of voting.</p>
         <p>In our digital lives, the situation is quite different: All of our activities typically happen on a single device.
-This causes us to worry about whether it's safe to click on a link or install an app.</p>
+This causes us to worry about whether it's safe to click on a link or install an app, since being hacked imperils our entire digital existence.</p>
-        <p>Qubes removes this worry by allowing us to divide a device into many compartments, much like we divide a physical building into many rooms.
-Better yet, it allows us to create new compartments whenever we need them and gives us sophisticated tools for using them for different activites and in concert with one another.</p>
+        <p>Qubes eliminates this concern by allowing us to divide a device into many compartments, much as we divide a physical building into many rooms.
+Better yet, it allows us to create new compartments whenever we need them, and it gives us sophisticated tools for securely managing our activities and data across these compartments.</p>
       </div>
       <div class="col-lg-6 col-md-6">
         <a href="/attachment/wiki/GettingStarted/r2b1-qubes-manager-2.png"><img src="/attachment/wiki/GettingStarted/r2b1-qubes-manager-2.png" height="330" class="center-block more-bottom"></a>